thehatch4815162342/PyBear_Analysis/README.md

 ### Total Fare by City Type
 ![alt text](https://github.com/thehatch4815162342/PyBear_Analysis/blob/main/analysis/PyBer_fare_summary.png)

-- From January to April, Urban areas have the highest fares per week while Rural areas have the lowest
+- From January to April, Urban areas have the highest total fares per week while Rural areas have the lowest
 - The last week of Feburary appears to be the most profitable week for each city type

 ## Summary